michaellihs/michaellihs.github.io/_posts/2020-01-02-socat-docker.markdown

 this will make the Docker daemon listen on `127.0.0.1:1234`

-In a first terminal, run
+Open a first terminal and run

 ```bash
 socat -d -d -v TCP-LISTEN:2345 TCP4:127.0.0.1:1234
 ```

-in a second terminal, run
+now open a second terminal and run

 ```bash
 docker -H 127.0.0.1:2345 ps -a
 ```

+Again, you will see all traffic between the Docker CLI and the Docker daemon in the first terminal.